citusdata/citus_docs/cloud/scaling.rst

 .. image:: ../images/cloud-nodes-slider.png

 The first slider, **count**, scales out the cluster by adding new nodes.
-The second, **RAM**, scales it up by changing the amount of RAM on existing nodes.
+The second, **RAM**, scales it up by changing the instance size (RAM and CPU cores) of existing nodes.

 For example, just drag the slider for node count:

 .. image:: ../images/cloud-nodes-slider-2.png

 After you adjust the sliders and accept the changes, Citus Cloud begins applying the changes.
-Increasing the number of nodes will begin immediately, whereas increasing node RAM size will wait for a time in the user-specified maintenance window.
+Increasing the number of nodes will begin immediately, whereas increasing node instance size will wait for a time in the user-specified maintenance window.

 .. image:: ../images/cloud-maintenance-window.png